 The Wapsi Center is managed and operated by Scott County Conservation.
 The Iowa Natural Heritage Foundation and QCCA helped with the original purchase of the property and fund raising.

-Join Naturalist, Becky Baugh, for our first installment of our Crafting for Conservation series.
-During this series, we will be making arts and crafts out of either natural or recyclable items.
-During this session, we will be making gift bags out of old calendars and gift bows out of old magazines just in time for the Holiday season!
-A few calendars and magazines will be available, but participants are encouraged to bring their own old calendars and magazines.
+Join AmeriCorps environmental educator Faith Henrichs and Naturalist Becky Baugh for our Crafting for Conservation series.
+During this series we will be making arts and crafts out of either natural or recyclable items.
+During this session, we will be making garden stones out of natural materials and wall art out of recycled paper towel and toilet paper tubes.
+Please bring a shallow plastic or tin container (i.e. a take-out container or pie tin) for the garden stones.
+This program is family fun for all ages.
 Registration is required.
-Please call 563-328-3286 to register for this program.
+Please call (563)328-3286 to register for this program.

 If you would like additional information, please call Scott County Park at (563) 328-3282 ext 1.